CodeWizard6/Pen-testing-blog/_pages/DevVortex.md

 Security best practices and controls that can block and / or mitigate the effects of this vulnerability include the following:

 * Avoid using the same password on more than one component of an application such as administration interface login or the backend databases.
-* If passwords are suspected to have been compromised, they should be changed immediately
+* If passwords are suspected to have been compromised, they should be changed immediately.

 ### Broken access control

-If access control is not implemented properly such as allowing basic users to certain commands with SUDO, malicious actors could abuse functionality to escalate their privileges, potentially to ROOT user.
-In this machine, a non - privileged user of logan was able to run sudo apport - CLI command to exploit CVE-2023-1326 to escalate their access privileges to the ROOT user.
+If access control is not implemented properly such as allowing basic users to issue certain commands with SUDO, malicious actors could abuse functionality to escalate their privileges, potentially to ROOT user.
+In this machine, the non - privileged user of logan was able to run sudo apport - CLI command to exploit CVE-2023-1326 to escalate their access privileges to the ROOT user.

 Security best practices and controls that can block and / or mitigate the effects of this vulnerability include the following: